 It can be hard to control the food placed in front of you, and some of your family members may be offended if you don’t try what they bring.
-Besides, do you really want to miss out on those creamy mashed potatoes, rich gravy, and delicious stuffing?
+Besides, do you really want to miss out on those creamy mashed potatoes, delicious fried calamari, and your favorite dessert?
 It’s a trying time for dieters.
 So much of the food is given to you the way it is, and only the portion size is under your control.

 It turns out that you can still eat all or most of the delightful holiday foods you love as long as you follow these tips.
 We’ll help you get through your holiday season and still maintain your health and weight goals.
 Instead of gaining weight through the end of the year, you might actually be able to lose it.
 At the very least, you should be able to keep it steady.